 Many people love dogs and could never imagine them to be dangerous.
 However, a dog attack is a terrifying experience that can haunt you for the rest of your life.
 Scars and injuries requiring ongoing treatment might be a physical reminder of your trauma.

 When you, your child, or another loved one suffers a dog attack, you deserve justice and compensation for your losses.
-At OnderLaw, our Creve Coeur dog bite lawyers will stand beside you and insist that the owner take responsibility for the harm their pet caused.
-We are proud of our commitment to helping injured victims take back their lives and return their power after traumatic incidents.
+At OnderLaw, a Creve Coeur dog bite lawyer will stand beside you and insist that the owner take responsibility for the harm their pet caused.
+Our dedicated personal injury attorneys are proud of our commitment to helping injured victims take back their lives and return their power after traumatic incidents.

 When an owner is liable, you can collect damages for every loss you suffered due to the attack.
 Damages compensate for your medical care, including current and future treatment for physical and psychological injuries.
 With help from a skilled dog bite lawyer at our firm, you could reimburse lost income if you had to take time off from work.
 A successful claim can also bring payments for your pain, emotional trauma, and scarring.

 Dog attacks are often sudden and jarring.
 In the aftermath, you may be reeling and unsure of what to do.
 If the circumstances allow, our dog bite lawyers recommend taking a few specific steps to aid in your healing and strengthen your case for compensation.

 Getting medical treatment immediately is crucial.
 Even if the bite does not break the skin, a dog’s jaws are crushingly powerful and can significantly damage your bones and soft tissues.
 Immediate medical care could speed your recovery, prevent infection, and minimize scarring.